 Given the high levels of remittances and the importance of networks in the context of migration, some might find it more appealing to position the family as unitary decision-maker rather than the individual.
 In light of the number of studies rejecting the unitary model of intrahousehold decision-making, however, it seems reasonable to believe that this class of models would be even less appropriate for describing decision-making by family members who do not co-reside.
-A related possibility is that siblings' preferences are interdependent in the sense that siblings care directly for each other so that one sibling's utility enters into the utility function of the other sibling.
-In this case the interdependence of siblings' actions would lie not only in the provision of the public good, elderly care, but also in the fact that their utility functions are interdependent.
-While this may be a possibility for the nuclear family living under one roof, I find it much more unlikely among adult children who have formed separate households.
-One could also argue that if these types of dependencies exist, they are likely to be of second-order importance.
+By the same token, while cooperative bargaining tools have gained traction in modeling intra-household allocation within marriage and have been used to model decision-making in intergenerational households (Pezzin and Schone, 1999), they are arguably less appropriate for modeling resource allocation among adult siblings that generally live separately, and thus have generally not been used in this context in the literature.

-&lt;sup>2See, for example, Thomas (1990), Lundberg, Pollak, and Wales (1996), and Pezzine and Schone (1999) who reject the income-pooling hypothesis of the neoclassical or common preference model.
+&lt;sup>2See, for example, Thomas (1990), Lundberg, Pollak, and Wales (1996), and Pezzin and Schone (1999) who reject the income-pooling hypothesis of the neoclassical or common preference model.